 On this page

-Although building your super account balance to ensure you have a healthy nest egg at retirement is a smart idea, there may be times when saving extra may not be your best course of action.
+Although building your super account balance to ensure you have a healthy nest egg at retirement is a smart idea, there may be times when saving a bit extra may not be your best course of action.

 What is the retirement trap?